Health alert

 - Suspected cases should be tested, advised to isolate, and notified to the Department of Health immediately by calling 1300 651 160.

-- All Victorians are eligible to receive the free measles-mumps-rubella (MMR) vaccine if born during or after 1966 and do not have documentation of having received two doses of measles-containing vaccine.
-Clinicians should vaccinate all individuals who are unsure of their vaccination history, regardless of Medicare status.
+- All Victorians are eligible to receive the free measles-mumps-rubella (MMR) vaccine if born during or after 1966.
+Two doses are required for immunity.

 - Anyone planning overseas travel should make sure they have received appropriate travel vaccinations, including the MMR vaccine.
-This is especially important for anyone planning on travelling to South-East Asia, including Vietnam.
+This is especially important for anyone planning on travelling to South and South-East Asia, including Vietnam.

 What is the issue?

-There is currently a large measles outbreak in Vietnam.
-Vietnam’s Ministry of Health reported over 38,364 suspected measles cases for 2024, including 13 deaths.
-At the present time, any overseas travel could lead to exposure to measles, with outbreaks also reported in areas outside of Southeast Asia including India, Africa, Europe and the UK, the Middle East, and the USA.
+Any overseas travel could also lead to exposure to measles, with outbreaks reported in multiple countries and regions, including Vietnam, Thailand, India, Africa, Europe and the UK, the Middle East, and the USA.

 Active public exposures sites in Victoria for recent cases are listed in the table below.